The Utahraptor Project

 WHO WE ARE

-We are employees and former employees of the Utah Geological Survey in Salt Lake City, and the Museum of Ancient Life at Thanksgiving Point, Lehi, Utah.
+We are employees and former employees of the Utah Geological Survey in Salt Lake City.
 The project lead scientist is the Utah State Paleontologist, Dr. Jim Kirkland.
-Assistant State Paleontologist and fossil preparator Don DeBlieux will be doing some of the preparation and training.
+Assistant State Paleontologist and fossil preparator Don DeBlieux will be doing some of the preparation, as well as the photogrammetry and curatorial work.
 Scott Madsen, formerly of the UGS, will be the lead preparator on the project.
 Madsen's expertise is in preparing very tiny, fragile and complex bones and teeth (like the one above), but he has worked with dinosaurs of all sizes for 40 years.
-Scott is committed to working for at least a year on this project (hopefully longer), and your donations will secure his services at a fair rate.
-The people of Thanksgiving Point stepped up when the block needed a home and they recognize the potential for a great educational opportunity and live exhibit.
+Scott is committed to working for at least another year on this project (hopefully longer), and your donations will secure his services at a fair rate.

 WHY WE ARE DOING THIS

 First and foremost, we are doing this for science — to learn as much as we can from this unique fossil.
 We take our responsibility to do a good job very seriously, and will dedicate our time and talents to insure this block is prepared to the highest standards and the results shared in scientific journals and popular media.
-We hope this campaign is successful enough to continue for four more years, the total time we think it will take to prepare the block.
+We hope this campaign is successful enough to continue for several more years since it's going to take at least that long to prepare the block.
 It takes a lot of work, but so far this block has not disappointed us.
 When we see the sharp, steak-knife serrations of a tooth appearing under the microscope it is a true ah-hah! moment.
 You can be a part of that experience.

 HOW WE WILL USE YOUR DONATION